 CTNS303 (90 hours)

-In this networking course, students are taught how to identify people, technology, and malware that are security risks to a network.
+In this networking course, Hunter Business School students are taught how to identify people, technology, and malware that are security risks to a network.
 They learn about the tools used to evaluate security of a network and how to configure devices for increased security.

 All sections of this 900-hour Computer Technician Networking Specialist training program were developed to provide Hunter Business School students with the practical, hands-on experience necessary for working in this field and to prepare students for industry certification.